Hongweihuo-Lab/CIndex/README.md

 # CIndex: Compressed indexes for fast retrieval of FASTQ files
 CIndex[1] is a compressed index for FASTQ files.
 It uses the Burrows-Wheeler transform[2] and the wavelet tree[3], combined with hybrid encoding and succinct data structures, to achieve minimal space usage while enabling fast retrieval on the compressed FASTQ files.
-CIndex uses compiler c++ 11, g++ 5.4 and above, with sse4.2, and Ubuntu16.04.1 LTS 64.
+CIndex uses compiler c++ 11, gcc 5.4 or higher, with sse4.2, and Ubuntu16.04.1 LTS 64.
 ## Compiling
     $ git clone https://github.com/Hongweihuo-Lab/CIndex.git
     $ cd Cindex